yanncoupin/stl2srt/README.md

 #stl2srt.py

 A program to convert subtitles files stored using the EBU (European Broadcasting Union) file format to the much simpler SRT file format.
-SRT also has the benfir of being trivial to convert to WebVTT, the [W3C](http://www.w3c.org) sanctioned subtitle format
+SRT also has the benefit of being trivial to convert to WebVTT, the [W3C](http://www.w3c.org) sanctioned subtitle format

 ## Usage